Arv1nP/phase-3-project/README.md

 ### Progress Tracking

 The **Progress Tracking** function allows users to monitor their learning progress in each of the supported languages: English, French, and Italian.
 Upon selecting this option from the main menu, users can view the number of new words they have learned in each language.
 The application retrieves this information from the database and displays it to the user, providing valuable insights into their language learning journey.

+### Note Reviews

+The **Notes** function allows users to review notes that they have taken on a group of words they had learnt.
+Upon selecting this option from the main menu, users can view the selected language of the words, the words themselves, the note title they named and the note itself.
+The application retrieves this information from the database and displays it to the user.